 1.1.
-UAT-Online Course Registration
+UAT Online-Hybrid Course Registration

-Online students are automatically registered for their coursework each term by their Student Services Coordinator.
+Online-hybrid students are automatically registered for their coursework each term by their Student Services Coordinator.
 Students may request a change to the schedule by scheduling an appointment with the Student Services Coordinator.